 But industrialized economies are built on pretending, and forcing others to pretend, that things have value based on the force of the gang that has control.

 Even industrialized language has incorporated elaborate deceptions which serve to enforce the training.
 If you argue with an indoctrinated person there is no way to win.
-Their stupidity is not only deeply trained, but the surrounding society has been trained to support stupidity.
+Their belief system is not only deeply trained, but the surrounding society has been trained to support it.
 They will conflate the meaning of ‘value’ in the sense of ‘money’ with other meanings which have developed over hundreds of years.

-Junior Schiff is trying to say that a new, better gang has emerged, and he will be happy to explain why his gang is better than the previous one, he just doesn’t understand why gangs don’t win the biggest fights yet.
+Junior Schiff is trying to say that a new, better gang has emerged, and he will be happy to explain why his gang is better than the previous one, he just doesn’t yet understand why gangs don’t win the biggest fights.

-The logic of the younger Schiff is unseasoned.
-He has been indoctrinated by one gang that he has been led to believe will ‘win’.
+The younger Schiff has been indoctrinated by one ‘new’ gang that he has been led to believe will ‘win’.
 But at the end of the day he is trying to be a gangster, or at least playing that role, in exchange for what he believes will be a financial payday and some moral clout.

 In other words if all money ceased to exist suddenly, it would have no real effect except on those constructs which depend on it.
 The idea behind fiat, bitcoin and other gang scams is to coerce ‘some other group’ into pretending along, and then trash that group in the end, leave them as bag holders in the fiat and bitcoin scenarios.